Academic Catalog

 The Anonymous Scholarship Endowment will assist a Ph.D. student in the Community College Leadership Program.

-*The Coca-Cola Scholars Endowed Scholarship Fund was established by the Coca-Cola Foundation.
-The scholarship recipient must be enrolled in a financial aid-eligible program leading to teacher certification, licensure, and/or enhancement.
-Consideration will be given to all students studying at rural Virginia TELETECHNET sites who have a minimum of 58 credit hours with a 3.00 cumulative grade point average.
+*The Coca-Cola Scholars Endowed Scholarship Fund was established to assist a student enrolled in a financial aid-eligible program leading to teacher certification, licensure, and/or enhancement.
+Consideration will be given to all students studying via Digital Learning who have a minimum of 58 credit hours with a 3.00 cumulative grade point average.
 The recipient must also demonstrate financial need.
-(FAFSA, ESSAY)
+(FAFSA)

 The Sarah E. Armstrong Scholarship Endowment was established in 2002 in memory of the donor, Sarah E. Armstrong.
 The recipient must be a full-time student who has been accepted into the College of Education and must have an overall cumulative 3.2 grade point average.